-No part of this publication may be reproduced without the express permission of the Pecific Citizen. ials, letters, news and fre in a expressed by columnists than the national JACL president on al director do not necessarily t JACL policy.
-Events and lots advertised in the P.C. do not the implicit endorsement of the or this publication.
-We reserve nh thoeditanticles.© 2016
+No part of this publication may be reproduced without the express permission of the Pacific Citizen.
+Editorials, letters, news and the opinions expressed by columnists other than the national JACL president or national director do not necessarily reflect JACL policy.
+Events and products advertised in the P.C. do not carry the implicit endorsement of the JACL or this publication.
+We reserve the right to edit articles. © 2016